yohanlegars/yohanlegars/README.md

 ### Hi Folks 👋

-💻 I like to learn things about computer, robotics and electronics.
+💻 I like to learn things about computers, robotics and electronics.

 💿 I am interested to find ways to scale down heavy deep learning models and run them on microcontrollers with little RAM.